manikandan-e/document/multi-host-postcode.md

 ## phosphor-post-code-manager
 The design shall handle the hot plugged multi-host in the single process phosphor-post-code-manager based on host discovery.

-- Create, register and add dbus connection for "xyz.openbmc_project.State.Hostx(0,1,2.N).Boot.PostCode.
+- Create, register and add the dbus connection for "xyz.openbmc_project.State.Hostx(0,1,2.N).Boot.PostCode.
-- Store/retrieve post-code  based on event received from phosphor-host-postd.
+- Store/retrieve post-code(/var/lib/phosphor-post-code-manager/hostX(0,1,2.N))  based on event received from phosphor-host-postd.

-**Host discovery**
+- **Host discovery**

 The below D-Bus interface needs to created for multi-host post-code history.